Peterhague/CI-_MS2_Minesweeper/README.md

 <p>User story 6, as a player, I want games that that are responsive to my abilities.</p>
 <p>User story 10, as a responsible adult, I want to be able to test the games quickly and easily to make sure they are engaging but educational.</p>
 <p>User story 13, as a responsible adult, I want the games to be responsive to the needs of the young people in my care.</p>
-<p>User story 22, as a site owner, I want the games to be easily playable on every kind of device.</p>
+<p>User story 22, as a site owner, I want the games to be responsive to every kind of device.</p>

-<h4>Feature 8: Testimonials carousel</h4>
+<h4>Feature 8: Minesweeper Game</h4>

-<p>This has been produced by editing Bootstrap's carousel component, by resizing the data indicators for enhanced visibility.
-It features three different slides each displaying three testimonies from DJR's satisfied clients.
-It is displayed prominently on the home page as an attractive first impression for new users, as well as to provide an immediate advertisment of the firm's qualities.</p>
+<p>Once a difficulty has been selected and the grid generated, the Minesweeper game is then ready to be played.</p>

+<p>If the user left clicks on a square, the Javascript code will check if there is a 'mine' on that square, and if not, will run the code
+to count how many mines are on the squares that surround it on the grid.
+It then displays that number as the square's visible content, therefore responding dynamically to user input.
+On mobile devices the click event becomes a touch event.</p>

+<p>If the square that the user clicks on has squares surrounding it that contain zero mines, then the Javascript code calls a click method to
+automatically click on all of those squares, and to all subsequent squares that meet the same conditions.
+The player should therefore never have to click on any square that displays "0" as its content.</p>

+<p>If the user right clicks on a square, a 'flag' will be placed on that square, indicating that the user believes that a mine is on that square.
+The square's responsiveness is then changed: it can no longer be left clicked on to elicit a repsonse.
+If the user right clicks on a square that already contains a flag, the flag will be removed and the square returned to its original state.
+Hence, the right click acts as a flag on/off toggle.
+On mobile devices the event is instead triggered by a long touch, of more than 300 milliseconds.</p>

 <img src="assets/images/home-page-carousel.png" alt="carousel showing clients' testimonials">